OpenNebula/docs/source/installation_and_configuration/containerized_deployment/architecture_deployment.rst

 Option A. Dedicated IP address for OpenNebula (recommended)
 -----------------------------------------------------------

-Recommended option is to allocate and configure your host with the additional IP address, which will be dedicated only for the containerized OpenNebula deployment.
+The recommended option is to allocate and configure your host with the additional IP address, which will be dedicated only for the containerized OpenNebula deployment.
 The host SSH server will run on your main host IP address and the OpenNebula's SSH server will run only on the dedicated IP address.
-Both running on the same default ports 22, but different IPs.
+Both will be running on the same default ports 22, but different IPs.

 |container_ssh1|